 It is fair to say that most cycling accident injuries are accidental but if you’ve suffered personal injury and somebody else was at fault then we have a panel of personal injury solicitors who are experts in dealing in cycling accidents and operate on a no win no fee basis.

-The report doesn’t record the number of accidents where somebody else was at fault but the very fact that so many people are involved in a cycling accident is very worrying and why our (panel of) cycling accident solicitors work with those who need to make a personal injury claim against anybody who was at fault for their cycling accident.
+The report doesn’t record the number of accidents where somebody else was at fault.
+However, the very fact that so many people are involved in a cycling accident is worrying and drives our panel of cycling accident solicitors to help those who fall victim to them.
+To learn how we help bike accident claims succeed, please get in touch today.
+Alternatively, keep reading to learn more about cycle accident claims.

 There are a number of things a cyclist can do to avoid being involved in a cycling accident.
 Some are more obvious than others but if you want to be less likely to have a cycling accident then you should try and do the following: